Do Go On - 532 - Dashcon Failure

 We should have done that.

-This is fun, but if we could have just not been here,
+This is fun, but if we could have just not

-how good without him?
+How good without it?

 That would have been great.